mmiglioranza22/nestjs-auth-bootstrap/README.md

 <!-- ([Check it in action here]())  upload video-->

+### Index

+1. Why?
+2. Who is this for?
+3. What can you do with this?
+4. What's included?
+5. Why JWT?
+6. Development
+7. Testing
+8. Auth cycle
+9. A note on user roles (specific to this template)

 ## Why?

 This was developed during a larger project and it seemed to be a monster of its own that could be useful for anybody struggling with authentication and authorization in NestJS.